-The Index was designed from the ground up for gamers and developers who refuse to compromise on the quality of their virtual experiences.
-Even years after its debut, certain aspects of its design remain class-leading, cementing its legacy as a pivotal piece of hardware in the history of consumer VR.
+The Index was designed for gamers and developers who prioritize quality in their virtual experiences.
+Even years after its debut, certain aspects of its design remain class-leading, cementing its legacy as a pivotal piece of hardware in consumer VR.

 What Makes the Valve Index a Premium VR Headset?